Vane Ivanović: Background

 Vane Ivanović was born in 1913 in Osijek, Austria-Hungary to a Jewish Croat father and a Serb mother.
 His father, Ivan Rikard Ivanović, was originally born with the surname Kraus but like so many Jewish families feeling persecuted by the Austro-Hungarian Empire, they changed their name and converted to Catholicism.
 Ivan Rikard subsequently became a representative in Croatia's Parliament.
 His mother, Milica (b.
 26 February 1888) was a sister of Dušan Popović, a leading Serb politician in the ruling Croat-Serb Coalition.
 Svetozar Pribićević, the other leading Serb in the Coalition, was the best man at Rikard and Milica's wedding in July 1912, while Ivan Lorković, member of Ivan Rikard Ivanović's party and the leading Croat in the Coalition, was Ivanović's godfather.
-Ivanović had a younger brother, Vladimir, born 1917, and a younger sister, Daška Ivanović, born in 1915.
+Ivanović had a younger brother, Vladimir, born 1917, and a younger sister, Daška, born in 1915.

 Whereas his family background clearly contributed to the development of Ivanović's strong Yugoslav identity, his life in Britain and the education he received there at Westminster School and at Peterhouse, Cambridge (where he read economics) made him a staunch Anglophile.
 A rather dandyish figure who often supported an impressive cigar, Ivanović appeared to Serbs and Croats an English gentleman who spoke a slightly archaic Croat; to the British he was considered a no less exotic 'Eastern gentleman'.
-Despite spending much time in Britain, Ivanović never sought to be naturalised, although he did not hold a Yugoslav passport either.
-He was also the proud owner of two Dalmatian dogs.
-In 1930, Ivanović, later a member of the British Dalmatian Club, took a pair to Dalmatia—where the breed originated from—as a present for his stepfather.
+Despite spending much time in Britain, Ivanović never sought to be naturalised.
+Although he did not hold a Yugoslav passport, he chose to remained stateless until he could become a citizen of the Republic of Croatia in 1990.

 Sports

 A well-known athlete, Ivanović was a member of the Yugoslav team at the 1936 Summer Olympics held in Berlin, running the 110-metre and 400-metre hurdles.
 He was the undisputed Yugoslav champion in both disciplines throughout the 1930s.
 At the event, he was among the number of athletes who refused to give Hitler the Nazi salute.
 In 110m he reached the semi-finals in Berlin and in 400m hurdles he held the Yugoslav record for 17 years, from 1936 until 1953.

 Ivanović maintained his love of sport throughout his life.
 His only concession to age (in his 80s) was to cut back his runs around Hyde Park to alternate days.
 He was also an avid scuba diver.
 One of the pioneers of the sport, he contributed greatly to its development in Europe and the Bahamas.
-He wrote a number of books on spearfishing, of which one in particular, "Modern Spearfishing" (1974), remains a classic among diving enthusiasts.
+He wrote a number of books on spearfishing, of which one in particular, Modern Spearfishing (1974), remains a classic among diving enthusiasts.